 Response – Tooley rejects all of these objections.
 There are no convincing reasons to think that embryos, brainless organs, or potential people are people.
 Furthermore, while some may think organ banks are ghoulish, not using them allows innocent people to die who would otherwise not die.
 Thus to advocate against cloning is to recommend a course of action that will result in the death of many innocent people.
 (Remember also that in practice we’re talking about cells being directed to develop into a pancreas, liver, heart, etc. Not whole bodies hanging on hooks as is often depicted in the movies.)

 2) Cloning violates the rights of clones to a genetically unique or open future.

-Response – This objection has already dealt with.
+Response – This objection has already been dealt with.

-4) Cloning will cause psychological distress because clones will think their uniqueness compromised or future constrained.
+4) Cloning will cause psychological distress because clones will think their uniqueness is compromised or future constrained.

 Response – The beliefs that give rise to such distress are, as we have seen, false; and they are also irrational since, as we have seen, genetic determinism is false.
 But we should not be constrained by the irrational beliefs of others.
 Moreover, these irrational beliefs will cease when cloning becomes familiar.

 5) We use children—treat them as means to an end—when we clone them to save another child.

 Response – Tooley thinks it unlikely that parents would be less likely to care or love their offspring in such situations.